ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 rate might choose to authenticate the relay to enable the higher rate.

-### Linkability Through Traffic Analysis {#ta}
+### Traffic Analysis {#ta}

-This document assumes that all communication between different entities is protected by HTTPS.
+This document assumes that all communication between different Oblivious Client, Gateway, and Relay is protected by HTTPS.
 This protects information about which resources are the subject of request and prevents a network observer from being able to trivially correlate messages on either side of a relay.
+However, it does not mitigate traffic analysis by such network observers.

-As the time at which Encapsulated Request or response messages are sent can reveal information to a network observer.
+The time at which Encapsulated Request or response messages are sent can reveal information to a network observer.
 Though messages exchanged between the Oblivious Relay Resource and the Oblivious Gateway Resource might be sent in a single connection, traffic analysis could be used to match messages that are